mitch344/Pixel-Guide/README.md

 16. Power off your Pixel device.
 Press and hold both the Volume Down and Power buttons to boot into the bootloader menu.

-17. Open a terminal or command prompt on your PC and navigate to the directory where you installed the ADB and Fastboot binaries.
+17. Open a terminal or command prompt on your PC.

 18. In the terminal or command prompt, enter the following command:
     <br/>To check if you device is connected correctly: